raboof/sbt-reproducible-builds/README.md

 exact same binary.

-When this is not the case, this is to be considered a bug and a bug report with the binary and information about any peculiarities of the build system would be greatly appreciated!
+When this is not the case, this is to be considered a bug and a bug report with the binary, the buildinfo and any additional information about any peculiarities of the build system would be greatly appreciated!